 Les's qualifications include a Master of Health Science Occupational Safety and Health, Diploma in Occupational Health Practice, Certified Safety Auditor, Certificate in Training and Assessing with professional membership with UK Institution of Occupational Safety & Health (CMIOSH), Australian Institute of Health and Safety (COHSProf), and NZ Institute of Safety Management (CertNZISM).

-Les is on the HASANZ Scholarship Evaluation Panel and the NZISM Grading Panel.
+Les is Chair of the Accreditation Committee for NZISM and is on the HASANZ Scholarship Evaluation Panel.

 Professor Bill Glass

 Prof Glass is our Medical Advisor who brings with him a wealth of knowledge and experience of over 60 years working in the private and public sector in Occupational Health in New Zealand and overseas.

 Recently awarded 2019 Senior New Zealander of the Year, Bill is recognised for his enormous contribution to Occupational Health which has seen major improvements in working conditions for those exposed to life changing effects of long term exposure to substances in the workplace.
 Bill is a continuous advocate for the worker, he challenges his medical colleagues and government agencies to listen to the worker in order to understand the job the worker does and how it effects their daily life.